Global solutions for the gravity water waves system in 2d: Lagrangian formulation and ``Wu's good coordinates''

 \subsection{The transformation $k$ and modified Lagrangian coordinates}

 Define the change of coordinates $k$

-where $\H_\g$ denotes the Hilbert transform along the curve $\g$, see \eqref{HT}, and $\K_z = \Re \H_z$. $k$ will be shown to be a diffeomorphism on $\R$.
+where $\H_\g$ denotes the Hilbert transform along the curve $\g$, see \eqref{HT}, and $\K_z = \Re \H_z$.
+The explicit change of coordinates \eqref{defk} is the same as the one given by Totz and Wu in \cite[formula (2.3)]{WuNLS}. $k$ will be shown to be a diffeomorphism on $\R$.
 Given the change of coordinates $k$ we can define the transformed Lagrangian unknowns as in \cite{WuAG}

 with

 Note that